- 1 cup chopped onion

 - 1 cup fat-free evaporated milk

-- In a stockpot, saute the onion, carrots and celery in oil for 5 minutes or until tender.
+- In a stockpot over medium-high heat, saute the onion, carrots and celery in oil for 5 minutes or until tender.
 Add garlic; cook 1 minute longer.
 Stir in the flour, oregano, thyme and poultry seasoning until blended.

-- Gradually add the broth, potatoes and salt; bring to a boil.
+- Gradually add the broth, potatoes and salt; bring to a boil over medium-high heat.
 Reduce heat; cover and simmer for 15-20 minutes or until potatoes are tender.

 - Stir in chicken and noodles; simmer for 10 minutes or until noodles are tender.
 Reduce heat.
 Stir in milk; heat through (do not boil).
 Yield: 8 servings.